Is Real Estate a Good Investment for Retirement?

 Develop Your Intuition

 There are two sayings about real estate that you have most likely heard.
 The first one is “location, location, location.”
 It’s true.
 You need to have an intuition about what areas of town might become popular, and which areas to stay away from.
-In a slow economy, a rental real estate in solid locations will remain in high demand.
-Don’t jump into buying a piece of property unless you’re familiar with the area.
+In a slow economy, rental real estate properties in solid locations will remain in high demand.
+However, don’t jump into buying a piece of property unless you’re familiar with the area.

 Sometimes, It Takes Guts

 Another common saying is that “real estate takes deep pockets,” which generally holds true.
-You’ll have property taxes to pay, times where a rental property may be vacant while you still have a mortgage to pay, and repairs and maintenance that need to be done.
+You’ll have property taxes to pay, times where a rental property may be vacant while you still have a mortgage to pay, and the cost of repairs and maintenance that need to be done.

 Leverage (borrowing to buy) can be an effective strategy for building a real estate portfolio if done with care.
 With rental real estate as with anything else, when you use leverage you are buying an asset with someone else’s money.
 This is great, but it does come with risk; too much leverage can be dangerous.

 In the period from 2009 to 2011, many people watched their real estate portfolios suffer because they had used too much leverage, and many lost all of their properties.
-A typical scenario played out for many as the economy slowed, where a few renters moved out, other income sources went down, and real estate investors didn’t have the cash flow to keep paying the mortgages and wait out the economy.
+A typical scenario played out for many as the economy slowed, where a few renters moved out, other income sources went down, and real estate investors didn’t have the cash flow to keep paying the mortgages on their vacant investment properties while waiting out the economy.
 They didn't have the deep pockets that were needed.

 Buying a property to flip takes guts too.
 The property might not sell as quickly as you thought it would, and you must have enough cash to cover the mortgage until the property sells.
 You'll be faced with a decision to either hang on to it and wait or sell it a lower price.
 Guts have to be combined with knowledge, skill, and intuition to be effective.